Tempted to use a residential refrigerator in your RV? Think again!

 What’s the temperature inside your RV in storage?
 An RV refrigerator can handle it.
 A residential version might not.

 An RV refrigerator can run on LP gas, 120-volt power, or house batteries with the help of an inverter.
-Having these options opens up the possible places you can use as a campground, as all spots don’t have ready electricity.
+Having these options opens up the possible places you can use as a campground, as not all spots have ready electricity.

 In addition, most RV refrigerators have mechanisms to hold the doors securely closed while you’re on the road, plus have alarms that go off if the power source is compromised.
 Many even have the ability to switch to an alternate power source by themselves without bothering you or allowing the insides to get warm if electricity fails at the campground.